Eve-PHP/Framework/README.md

  - `public` - static files and DMZ
  - `settings` - App specific configuration
  - `test` - Used for Continuous Integration

+To read more about the structure please refer to [Structure](https://github.com/Eve-PHP/Framework/blob/master/docs/Structure.md).

 <a name="app"></a>
 ### App Layer